 anthocyanidin, anthocyanadins, anthocyanin, celphinidin, cyanidin, delphinidin, malvidin, pelargonidin, peonidin, petunidin

 Proanthocyanidins are chemical compounds.
 They give the fruit or flowers of many plants their red, blue, or purple colors.
 They were first studied for their importance as plant pigments.
-But these compounds may help prevent cancer.
+These compounds have anti-inflammatory properties and may help prevent cancer.

 Proanthocyanidins are in a group of compounds called polyphenols.
 These belong to a subclass called flavonoids.